chandhinisudharsan/NPS_5A/Bharat_story.md

 But then, something very sad happened.
 When the British people came to rule India, many things changed.
 The British didn't understand Indian culture very well.
 They thought that temple dancing was not good.
 They made rules that stopped Devadasis from dancing in temples.

-In 1910, a law was passed in the Madras Presidency (that's what Tamil Nadu was called back then) that made it very difficult for the traditional dancers to continue their art.
+In 1910, a law was passed in the Madras Presidency (that's what Tamil Nadu,  Cheenai was called back then) that made it very difficult for the traditional dancers to continue their art.
 Many people stopped learning Bharatanatyam.
 The dance that had survived for thousands of years was in danger of disappearing!

 Imagine if someone told you that you couldn't play your favorite sport or do your favorite hobby anymore.
 How sad would you feel?
 That's how the dancers felt.
 Many of them had to stop dancing.
 The beautiful art form was slowly being forgotten.

 The temples became quiet.
-The sound of ankle bells (called Ghungroos) that used to fill the air became silent.
+The sound of ankle bells (called Ghungroos or shalangai) that used to fill the air became silent.
 The beautiful dance poses carved on temple walls seemed to be crying.
 It looked like Bharatanatyam would be lost forever.

 But wait!
 This story doesn't end sadly.
 Because some very brave and smart people decided to fight back and save this beautiful dance.
-They became superheroes of Bharatanatyam!
+They became superheroes of Bharatanatyam! some of them even found and created something from Bharatanatyam .

 ---